 Make this a dining destination in Springfield.
 They have complimentary parking if you’re driving. (but tip these guys anyway).

-It was a great day of gambling & status harvesting at MGM Springfield, fun at the Dr. Seuss Museum, and a fabulous ding experience.
+It was a great day of gambling & status harvesting at MGM Springfield, fun at the Dr. Seuss Museum, and a fabulous dining experience.
 I’d say it was a Win-Win day!

 Binbin & Bert